My Favorite Mattress

 Many mattresses are made with toxic chemicals.
 This not only impedes restorative sleep, but leaves your body more toxic simply from spending the night with it.

-Other types of mattresses foster mold growth.
-Some manufacturers didn’t account for how sweaty a body can get overnight.
+Other mattresses foster mold growth if manufacturers didn’t account for how sweaty a body can get overnight.
 Non-breathable mattresses are a no-go for those affected by mold.

 Here are the things I made sure to avoid: